abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 If you want to search for pages in the language of your choice.
 The language code must be in the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), English as `en`, Urdu as `ur` and Arabic as `ar`.

 > [!ERROR]
 > This search operator truly depicts why **Brave Search Team** says, this functionality is experimental[^brave-search-help].
-Occasionally it shows the results in the specified language, and another time it didn't work at all, and it provides all kinds of nonsense hits.
+Occasionally it shows the results in the specified language, and another time it didn't work at all, and it provides all kind of nonsense hits.

 ### The `loc:` or `location:` operator